First-Year Students

 College of Engineering and Applied Science

 A cumulative college GPA of 3.0 or higher is required.
-Transfer applicants must have taken courses relevant to an engineering curriculum, including at least two semesters of college-level calculus and one semester of calculus-based physics or one semester of college-level chemistry.
-Chemical, Chemical and Biological and Environmental Engineering majors must take one semester of chemistry but are encouraged to take two semesters.
+Transfer applicants must have taken courses relevant to an engineering curriculum, including at least two semesters of college-level calculus and one semester of calculus-based physics or one semester of college-level chemistry, or one semester of intro to computer programming, C++ strongly preferred.
+Chemical and Environmental Engineering majors must take one semester of chemistry but are encouraged to take two semesters.
 (Exception: students [resident or nonresident] who apply for admission for a semester which occurs within 18 months of their high school graduation date may also be competitive without having taken the above coursework, as long as their high school academic record is competitive.
-In addition, if any college-level work has been completed, an overall GPA should be 3.0 or higher.)
+In addition, if any college-level work has been completed, an overall GPA should be 3.0 or higher).
+All prerequisite courses must be completed with a grade of B or higher.
+Prerequisites must be completed with a grade of B or better.

 The college guarantees admission to any of its baccalaureate degree programs to students transferring from Colorado public institutions of higher education who meet the College of Engineering and Applied Science Guaranteed Admission Criteria for Colorado Transfers.

-College of Media, Communication and Information
+College of Communication, Media, Design and Information

 • Communication majors: Public Speaking OR Group Communication